apache/unomi/src/site/markdown/index.md

 ## Apache Unomi in one sentence
-Apache Unomi is __a Java Open Source customer data platform__, a Java server designed to manage customers, leads and visitors’ data and help personalize customers’ experiences.
+Apache Unomi is __a Java Open Source customer data platform__, a Java server designed to manage customers, leads and visitors’ data and help personalize customers’ experiences while also offering features to respect visitor privacy rules (such as [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation))

+## *NEW* Privacy (GPDR consent management) upcoming features in version 1.3
+New to release 1.3 (currently in development, nearing completion) are features to manage visitor consents, in order to make it easier to comply with new privacy regulations such as the [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation)
+If you are interested in these new features, you must for the moment build the master branch from source.
+A quick guide to these new features is also available [here](versions/master/consent-api.html)

 ## For developers
 * Uses ElasticSearch for data storage, dynamic data structure